isomerpages/nlb-biblioasia/_jan-2011/Women’s Perspectives on Malaya: Isabella Bird on the Chersonese.md

 [^8]: Though Bird describes only Sungei Ujong, this state later joined other adjoining states of Negri Sembilan.
 During this period however, Sungei Ujong was administered independently under the British.
 Emily Sadka, _[The Protected Malay States, 1874–1895](https://eservice.nlb.gov.sg/item_holding.aspx?bid=384104)_ (Kuala Lumpur: University of Malaya Press, 1968), 1.
 (Call no. RSING 959.51034 SAD)

-[^9]: In fact, the first six letters of _The Golden Chersonese narrates her travels_ down from China, through Hong Kong and Saigon, Vietnam.
-Her visit to Singapore is mentioned only in the seventh letter, about a quarter through her title.
+[^9]: In fact, the first six letters of _The Golden Chersonese_ narrates her travels down from China, through Hong Kong and Saigon, Vietnam.
+Her visit to Singapore is mentioned only in the seventh letter, about a quarter through the volume.

 [^10]: Susan Morgan, _[Place Matters: Gendered Geography in Victorian Women’s Travel Books about Southeast Asia](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7548761)_ (N.J.: Rutgers University Press, 1996), 152.
 (Call no. RSING 820.9355 MOR)

-[^11]: At Permatang in Perak for example, she was relieved to hear her host discussing breakfast.
+[^11]: At Permatang in Perak, for example, she was relieved to hear her host discussing breakfast.
 But after a bath, the visitors were expected to leave immediately, without the much desired meal.
 Isabella Lucy Bishop, _[The Golden Chersonese and the Way Thither](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4123671)_ (London: John Murray, 1883), 279–80.
 (Call no. RCLOS 959.5 BIS)

 [^12]: The National Library has the original 1883 copy by John Murray, one of which belongs to the collection of the learned curator, Mr Gibson-Hill.
 The reprints were also acquired by the library including recent reprints by Konemann (2000) and Monsoon Books (2010).
 Besides this, the library holds several of Bird’s other travelogues as well as analysis, commentaries and criticisms of her works and biographies along with studies of her life.